nurgul212/Interactive-Form/README.md

 - JavaScript
 - Regular Expressions (Regex)

-Using the supplied HTML and CSS files to add my own JAvascript to make the form more user-friendly.
+Using the supplied HTML and CSS files to add my own JavaScript to make the form more user-friendly.

-### Features
+### Features:
 - There is customized and conditional behavior and interactivity.
 - Validation on name field, email, activity field, credit card number, zip code and cvv code.
 - All fields are fully validated user input in real time and provide helpful error message when the user enters invalid informaiton .